-- 1. The entity is in good standing with the Franchise Tax Board. - 2.
-The entity is not in good standing with the Franchise Tax Board. - 3.
-The entity is currently exempt from tax under Revenue and Taxation Code (R&TC) Section 23701 d. - 4.
-We do not have current information about the entity. - 5.
-The entity was administratively dissolved/cancelled on through the Franchise Tax Board Administrative Dissolution process.
+$\times$ 1.
+The entity is in good standing with the Franchise Tax Board.
+2. The entity is not in good standing with the Franchise Tax Board. $\times$ 3.
+The entity is currently exempt from tax under Revenue and Taxation on Code (R&TC) Section 23701 d 4.
+We do not have current information about the entity.
+5. The entity was administratively dissolved/cancelled on Administrative Dissolution process. through the Franchise Tax Board

-- This information does not necessarily reflect the entity's current legal or administrative status with any other agency of the state of California or other governmental agency or body. - If the entity's powers, rights, and privileges were suspended or forfeited at any time in the past, or if the entity did business in California at a time when it was not qualified or not registered to do business in California, this information does not reflect the status or voidability of contracts made by the entity in California during the period the entity was suspended or forfeited (R&TC Sections 23304.1, 23304.5, 23305a, 23305a, 23305.1). - The entity certificate of revivor may have a time limitation or may limit the functions the revived entity can perform, or both (R&TC Section 23305b).
+- This information does not necessarily reflect the entity's current legal or administrative status with any other agency of the state of California or other governmental agency or body. - If the entity's powers, rights, and privileges were suspended or forfeited at any time in the past, or if the entity did business in California at a time when it was not qualified or not registered to do business in California, this information does not reflect the status or voidability of contracts made by the entity in California during the period the entity was suspended or forfeited (R&TC Sections 23304.1, 23304.5, 23305a, 23305.1). - The entity certificate of revivor may have a time limitation or may limit the functions the revived entity can perform, or both (R&TC Section 23305b).

-Web: ftb.ca.gov Phone: 800.852.5711 from 7 a.m. to 5 p.m. weekdays, except state holidays 916.845.6500 from outside the United States TTY/TDD: 800.822.6268 for persons with hearing or speech impairments
+Phone: 800.852.5711 from 7 a.m. to 5 p.m. weekdays, except state holidays